inveniosoftware/invenio/docs/admin/bibmatch-admin-guide.rst

 BibMatch is a tool for matching bibliographic meta-data records against a local or remote Invenio repository.
 The incoming records can be matched against zero, one or more then one records.
-This way, it is possible to identify potential duplicate entries, before they are uploaded into the repository.
+This way, it is possible to identify potential duplicate entries before they are uploaded into the repository.
 This can also be helpful in detecting already existing duplicates in the database.